souru98/full-stack-application-with-hibernate/README.md

 ## Progression 3: Sessions and Cookie
   - Maintain the user session from login till logout.
-  - Store the user name is the cookie.
+  - Store the user name in the cookie.

 ## Progression 4: Functional Requirements
   - Identify core business functionalities of the application.
 (Minimum 5)